1coderookie/KobraGoNeoInsights/docs/firmware/fw_klipper.md

 You can also use **macros** in Klipper.
 Basically a macro is a collection of g-code commands Klipper should execute.
 This macro is created and saved as an own file one refers to in the `printer.cfg` then.
 You can set up your own macros to set up certain routines like when you want to change filament midprint or to e.g. use scripts to do automatic backups of your Klipper configs.

+You can then either run those macros by

+- using the belonging shell command in the Mainsail UI console terminal,
+- add a button to the Mainsail UI which you can simply click on or
+- have a macro executed automatically by adding that command to your slicer's gcode (e.g. you want to have a macro for a purge line be executed automatically before a print starts - add that macro's name to the start g-code section).

 As I can't go into further details here, I'd highly recommend to read around about macros.
 To make the research easier for you, here are some links you can start with:

 - The description about [commands templates](https://www.klipper3d.org/Command_Templates.html) in the official documentation.
+- The article ["Klipper: Macros - Simply Explained"](https://all3dp.com/2/klipper-macros-simply-explained/) at all3dp.com.
 - The detailed article ["Klipper Macros - What They Are and How to Use Them"](https://www.obico.io/blog/klipper-macros/#what-are-klipper-macros) at the Obicio blog.
 - The article ["Voidtrance Klipper Macros Beginners Guide](https://docs.vorondesign.com/community/howto/voidtrance/Klipper_Macros_Beginners_Guide.html) of the Voron Design community.
 - The ["Macro Creation Tutorial"](https://klipper.discourse.group/t/macro-creation-tutorial/30) at Klipper's discourse group.